 The NRRRF was designed to serve the City of Raleigh and surrounding communities.
-The facility is located in Wake County, approximately 12 miles southeast of Raleigh, near the Johnston County line and currently can treat up to 60 MGD.
+The facility is located in Wake County, approximately 12 miles southeast of Raleigh, near the Johnston County line and currently can treat up to 75 MGD.

-The City of Raleigh's NRRRF did not experience any NPDES permit (NC0029033) performance violations during the past fiscal year, while treating approximately 16.9 billion gallons of wastewater.
-Through improvements and continued excellent operation of the facility, the NRRRF has accomplished 15 consecutive years of 100% compliance, resulting in the facility's Platinum 15 Award issued by the National Association of Clean Water Agencies.
-The Department is proceeding with a project to expand the facility's capacity from 60 million gallons per day to 75 million gallons per day, which is expected to be completed in the Fall of 2018.
-In addition, the treatment process will be converted from aerobic digestion to anaerobic which provide a fuel source for natural gas powered vehicles in the City's bus fleet and reduce overall biosolids volume.
+The City of Raleigh's NRRRF did not experience any NPDES permit (NC0029033) performance violations during the past fiscal year, while treating approximately 17.9 billion gallons of wastewater.
+Through improvements and continued excellent operation of the facility, the NRRRF has accomplished 16 consecutive years of 100% compliance, resulting in the facility's Platinum 16 Award issued by the National Association of Clean Water Agencies.
+The treatment capacity was recently increased to 75 million gallons per day and the solids stabilization process will be converted from aerobic digestion to anaerobic digestion which will provide a fuel source for natural gas powered vehicles in the City's bus fleet and reduce overall biosolids volume.
 This project will result in a net positive energy yield of 2.12 Megawatts and is expected to be completed in 2022.